What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Remote onboarding

 Think about your first day at a new job.
 It’s more than likely you were feeling nervous, unsure, or doubtful.
-If you were onboarding in person, some of your fears may be dispelled by meeting with your boss or mentor on the day.
-But in remote onboarding, there won’t be a mentor to meet you at the door, offer you guidance in person, or provide relationship-building opportunities with the rest of the team.
-This is why it’s important to make sure your remote onboarding process is just as positive and effective as your traditional onboarding process.
+If you were onboarding in person, some fears may be dispelled by familiarising yourself with the office and team.
+But when onboarding remotely, there isn’t a mentor to meet you at the door, offer you guidance in person, or provide relationship-building opportunities with the rest of the team.

 How to create an effective onboarding process